xitu/gold-miner/TODO1/how-to-write-a-front-end-developer-resume-that-will-land-you-an-interview.md

 * Go to your first Hackathon and make something.
 * Start to solve your own problem.

----

 ## 5. Online Resume Builders

 Before we start writing a great resume, try thinking about the kind of format you want your resume to have.
 Personally, I suggest that software developers write their resumes with an online resume builder, such as [CakeResume](https://www.cakeresume.com/) (free).
-[**Resume/Jobs/Recruitment - CakeResume Comprehensive Talent Services**
-**CakeResume provides comprehensive talent services, no matter you want to make a resume, find a job or hire a talent…**www.cakeresume.com](https://www.cakeresume.com)

 Here are some advantages of online [resume builders](https://www.cakeresume.com):

 * They help you create your resume with up-to-date designs, which gives a good impression to your future employer.
 * They save you time.
 Especially for those who don’t know where to start and those who don’t want to mess around with adjusting columns and borders.
 * They help to ensure that you don’t leave out any vital information.
-* They make it ****easy to update a resume and swap out information.
+* They make it easy to update a resume and swap out information.
 You can slightly tweak a resume to tailor the information for different employers.

----

 ## 6. Make Good Use of the Hyperlink